wigeonwoody/obsidian-baseline/README.md

 Changes to this repository are intentional, infrequent, and forward-looking.
 They exist to improve future vaults, not to retrofit existing ones.

+###### Setup your Copilot AI Model's API key
-Copy `data.json.template` to `data.json` and fill in the security key locally.
+Copy/rename `data.json.template` to `data.json` in the `.obsidian/plugins/copilot` directory and set your AI Model's API key in Copilot's plugin settings.

 ## Change Log
-- 2026-01-03
+- 2026-01-03 (v1.0)
-	- File/directory structure.
+	- File/directory structure
 	- Daily Notes
 	- Templater
 	- Copilot